rohit455273/assertive.base/cran-comments.md

 These other packages will be uploaded once assertive.base is successfully on CRAN.

+Building under R < 3.3.0, I see the NOTE

+* checking top-level files ...
+NOTE
+Non-standard file/directory found at top level:
+  'cran-comments.md'

+This file contains this information.

 ## Downstream dependencies

 A new version of the downstream assertive package will be uploaded once